Enlight-Development/small-catch/README.md

 # Small Catch

-A project for users of the raspberry pi pico w to have a small hacking pet.
+A project for users of the Raspberry Pi Pico w to have a small hacking pet.

 ## Small catch: the small fake AP

-Much like a pwnagotchi, except feeding off wifi and bluetooth connections instead of handshakes.
+Much like a pwnagotchi, except feeding off wifi and Bluetooth connections instead of handshakes.
 It uses a small 16x2 LCD with faces, each one conveying an action it is doing, much like a pwnagotchi.
 It cycles through a list of AP names, and can copy common AP names(ex: McDonald's Free WiFi).

 ### Hardware